bkkkk/lastfmr/README.md

 [![R-CMD-check](https://github.com/bkkkk/lastfmr/workflows/R-CMD-check/badge.svg)](https://github.com/bkkkk/lastfmr/actions)
 <!-- badges: end -->

-The goal of lastfmr is to simplify the work of interacting with the last.fm API to get information about your favourite artists, albums, and collecting scrobbles in a tidy format.
+The goal of LastFMr is to simplify the work of interacting with the last.fm API to get information about your favourite artists, albums, and collecting scrobbles in a tidy format.
 Pagination is taken care of for you and the data is organized with sensible column names and formatting.